CrewAI, Ollama, Mixtral: An Agile Squad in Your Computer

 goal="Implement the requirements outlined in each user story through coding",

-backstory="""You are a master of Bash scripting, with a profound knowledge of Unix-based systems.
-Your expertise is in writing
+backstory="""You are a master of Bash scripting, with a profound knowledge of Unix-based systems.""",

 """,